 __________________________________________________________________ Read Ruth Chapter 4.
 Write out any verses, phrases or anything that stands out to you here:

 Read verses 1-2.
 Where did Boaz go first thing that morning?

 The city gate was an entire plaza which was the center of all business and all legal proceedings.
 Merchants gathered to sell their products.
-King’s laws were declared and posted (and sometimes the leaders themselves were there to hear or discuss rulings).
-The elders and judges gathered there to handle legal procedures, including passing out judgment.
+King’s laws were declared and posted (and sometimes the leaders themselves came by to hear or discuss rulings).
+The elders and judges gathered there to handle legal procedures, including passing out judgments.
 Prophets spoke their warnings and blessings.
-This was the place where neighbors gathered to chat, where the drama and politics of the city unfolded.
+This was the place where neighbors gathered to catch up, where the drama and politics of the city unfolded.
 It was the premiere gathering place, especially for those who had business to deal with.
-It was a combination all in one place of the tax collector’s office and police station and courthouse and grocery store and mall and repair shop.
-It didn’t take long for the other family redeemer to come by, and there were town elders already present who could be consulted to witness and testify to the business Boaz was about to conduct.
+It was a combination all-in-one location for the tax collector’s office and police station and courthouse and grocery store and mall and repair shop.
+For this reason, it didn’t take long for the other family redeemer to come by, and there were town elders already present who could be witnesses and testify to the business Boaz was about to conduct.
 Deut.
-17 commands people to conduct the legal business of judging and punishment at the gates, and commands it be based on the testimony of one or two witnesses.
+17 commands people to conduct the legal business of judging and punishment at the gates, and that it be based on the testimony of one or two witnesses.
 How many did Boaz bring from the city’s elders?

 Why might he have wanted so many more than the required three?

 Read verses 3-6.
 What did Boaz basically tell the man?

 Boaz also said that if the man did not want to redeem the land, who was next?

 This would establish and explain his interest and why he brought it before all these men that day.
 How did the man initially respond?